pablogila/Maat/README.md

-# Maat v3.0.0-dev2
+# Maat v3.0.0

 Welcome to **M**y **A**n**A**lysis **T**ools; or just **Maat**, as the Egyptian goddess of truth, order, and justice.

 Just as an Egyptian goddess fallen from the sky, this Python package makes my life easier when analyzing scientific data, such as experimental INS, FTIR and Raman CSV data files, among others.

 Like the Egyptian goddess, Maat is *married* to [Thoth](https://github.com/pablogila/Thoth), a super useful text file management package.
-Note that Thoth is required to run Maat.
-I don't know if this is lore accurate, but seriously, Thoth is a dependency to run the Maat package, so go ahead and install it.
+Note that although Thoth is not required to run Maat, it is needed to compile Maat's documentation.

 ## Installation